Harusarri/litematica-converter/README.md

 # Litematic Converter

-This project is a simple web application to convert `.litematic` files to be compatible with different versions of Minecraft.
+This project is a simple web app to convert `.litematic` files to be compatible with different versions of Minecraft.
 It allows users to upload a `.litematic` file and select a target Minecraft data version.
 The application will then convert the file accordingly.

 ## Features